aaronbloomfield/ics/hws/hw-cryptocurrency.md

 As mentioned above, you may use any programming language for this, but if you want to use a language other than C, C++, Java, or Python, please check with us first.
+We support Go (version 1.10), but we do not have any additional information available for it in terms of links or supplied functions.

 For Java and Python, we provide you with the code to convert a hex string to an array of bytes, to convert an array of bytes to a hex